 As we get older, it is difficult to remember the little things in life.
-It’s easy to joke about, ‘Oh, I can’t find my keys again, I must be getting old!’ but when it comes to those in their elder years, it can become a serious concern, because memory loss can be signs of dementia or Alzheimer’s.
-You and your loved ones may wonder what can to do to help prevent these debilitating memory illnesses.In today's culture, there are a plethora of options to consider in the world of natural medicine.
+It’s easy to joke about, ‘Oh, I can’t find my keys again, I must be getting old!’ but when it comes to those in their elder years, it can become a serious concern, because memory loss can be signs of dementia or Alzheimer’s disease.
+You and your family may wonder what can to do to help prevent these debilitating memory illnesses.In today's culture, there are a plethora of options to consider in the world of natural medicine.
 We have even discovered plants to treat the symptoms of common colds, pneumonia, and other diseases.
 HarborChase would like to share four herbs studied by nutritional and environmental scientists, that could help to improve your memory:

 1. Ginkgo Leaf

 The ginkgo leaf, or gingko biloba, is an extract studied and used throughout Chinese herbal medicine.
 This leaf comes from one of the oldest living species of trees.
 Studies have linked it to the improvement of blood circulation, mental performance, and other conditions such as glaucoma and tinnitus.
 The leaves contain flavonoids and terpenoids, which studies show neutralize free radicals and prevent further damage to the brain.

 This herb was also used in Chinese medicine.
 The ginseng root may improve energy levels, decrease blood pressure, headaches, and insomnia.
 Although there are 11 different species, the ginseng roots most associated with positive results with memory care are of the American and Asian variety.
 It can also reduce stress levels and improve brain function.

 Often found in the kitchen, rosemary may affect cognition when used with aromatherapy by utilizing the plant's essential oils.
 Rosemary affects the acetylcholine levels, which are neurotransmitters that process learning and memory.